nirmata/terraform-nirmata-eks-n4k/README.md

 ## Steps to deploy the terraform module:

 ```
-Make the necessary changes to the main.tf file
+Make the necessary changes or replace the respective values to the main.tf file
 ```

 ## Usage: